divyanshu01/Color-Code-Java/README.md

 be giving you the code for Red, Green and Blue.

 This color code can be used in HTML and in java to make `Color()` class objects.

+**Warning**:The cross button of the frame/window is not working, work is in progress.